MasterChef stars, food stalls and see the famous cheese race

 Kicking off on Saturday, May 2, the weekend begins with an exclusive Food Trail running from 10am to 4pm.
 This carefully curated experience offers a relaxed, guided journey through the North Dorset countryside, giving attendees behind-the-scenes access to a selection of artisan producers.

 The celebrations continue on Sunday, May 3, when the main Shaftesbury Food Festival takes over the town from 10am to 4pm.
 With more than 100 artisan food, drink, and craft stalls lining the streets, the festival offers a vibrant and family-friendly atmosphere.
 Visitors can enjoy live music, a variety of activities, and a packed schedule of events that blend entertainment with culinary discovery.
+There is also VIP access to MasterChef stars.

 Food enthusiasts will also be drawn to the live cookery theatre, where MasterChef champions Ping Coombes, Anurag Aggarwal, and Shelina Permalloo will demonstrate their skills and share their culinary insights.